sorein-mio/zenn-archive/README.md

 # zenn-archive
 ![](https://github.com/C-Naoki/zenn-archive/actions/workflows/publish.yml/badge.svg)

-This repository is used to manage and publish articles on [Zenn](https://zenn.dev/) using [Zenn CLI](https://github.com/zenn-dev/zenn-editor) and GitHub.
-Primarily, it's a place to share code I've created and record what I've learned.
-This serves as a personal archive that others can also learn from.
-They are then synced with Zenn for publication.
-Click [here](https://zenn.dev/naoki0103) for details.
+This repository is used to manage and publish articles on [Zenn](https://zenn.dev/) and [Qiita](https://qiita.com/).
+Primarily, it's a place to share the code I've created and record what I've learned.
+This serves as a personal archive from which others can also learn.
+You can find my pages on Zenn [here](https://zenn.dev/naoki0103) and on Qiita [here](https://qiita.com/C-Naoki), respectively.

 ## Directory Structure